-Some people choose to go “off the grid,” meaning they want to eliminate their internet footprint.
-However, it’s not possible to completely remove online information due to the Freedom of Information Act and public records.
+Some people choose to go “off the grid,” meaning they want to eliminate their digital footprint.
+However, it’s not possible to completely remove personal information from the internet due to the Freedom of Information Act and public records.
 However, from social media, online banking, and other portals, your information is out there, and you can take steps to reduce it.
 Many people would be surprised at the vast amount of data sitting out there just waiting to be plucked by a cybercriminal.
 Some examples are your name, address, employment history, education, news stories, public records, and photos.
 Due to data breaches, additionally, your social security number, driver’s license number, passport number, medical history, bank and credit card information, and logins may also be available online.

 Erase Your Social Media and Shopping Accounts

 You also have to contact each one manually and follow their process for removal.
 Remember, public records like DMV, court cases, arrests, and other government-controlled information will remain online; there is nothing you can do to remove that.
-Someone can still access it through the court websites, but by having it removed from these data collection websites, at least it won’t all be in one place.
+Someone can still access it through the court websites, but by having it removed from these public data collection websites, at least it won’t all be in one place.

 Remove any personal blog accounts you have and log onto websites where you contributed information.
-Go into your account settings and remove your email address, home address, phone number, and any other personal details you don’t want to be stored there.
+Go into your account settings and remove your address, phone number, and any other personal details you don’t want to be stored there.
 You will have to do this for every website where you opened up an account.
 It could take a while; be patient.